JustinDFuller/medium-stories/drafts/Object-Oriented-JavaScript.md

 It should also be considered that most applications do not start off with great performance.
 Performance typically comes from tuning and adjusting as scale increases.
 If your software is difficult to change, you may not be able to make the necessary adjustments as your product usage increases, destroying the usability of your software.
 If you can't change to keep up with usage, this means you have to get it right the first time, which will probably end up looking similar to [one of the major causes of startup failures, premature scaling](https://s3.amazonaws.com/startupcompass-public/StartupGenomeReport2_Why_Startups_Fail_v2.pdf), but your software will be prematurely scaled, rather than your business.

-Therefor performance is a benefit that comes from being easy to change, so it cannot be the main goal of OOP.
+Software that is easy to change can become performant, but performant-but-unchangeable software will—when compared to other software—quickly become slow.

 ### But, what about reliability?